 Choose bags and containers that are moisture and vapor-resistant.
 Quality bags and containers should not absorb oils, grease, water, or odors.
 Freezer-safe jars are a great option for optimal freezer storage.
-When freezing, pack items into small quantities to limit the amount you need to thaw later.
+When freezing, pack items in small quantities to limit the amount you need to thaw later.
 Always choose firm, ripe produce and quality meats and poultry.

 Help is a Click Away

 The National Center for Home Preservation can help you freeze and can your food like a pro.
-Just visit their website at www.nchfp.uga.edu.
+Just visit their website Here.
 There you’ll find info on canning, freezing, drying, pickling, and more.
 There’s even a section on how to make jams and jellies.

 Coastal Knows Canning and Freezing

-Stop by your Northwest owned and operated Coastal for all of your canning and freezing supplies while we have them in stock.
-Tell us what you plan to preserve and we’ll introduce you to the cookers, steamers, as well as other supplies you need to get it done right.
+Stop by your West Coast-owned and operated Coastal for all of your canning and freezing supplies.
+Tell us what you plan to preserve, and we’ll introduce you to the cookers, steamers, as well as other supplies you need to get it done right.